CAU-LEI/AIGP.github.io/aigp.md

 If using SSA search (`--ssa`), you need to use the `--ssa_model_params` parameter, and SSA search tuning will be performed according to the parameters specified by `--ssa_model_params`.

-`--all` to train all models, when using your own dataset, this parameter can automatically test all models and output the best-performing model method and prediction accuracy.

-If `--all` is set, you need to add the `--type` parameter, followed by `sort` or `regression`, to complete the comparison of prediction accuracy for all models for quantitative or qualitative traits and output the average accuracy of the best-performing model.

 #### Candidate Group Prediction